 The California State University

-Welcome to the California State University (CSU) – the nation's largest comprehensive university with 23 unique campuses and eight off-campus centers serving approximately 486,000 students and employing more than 53,000 faculty and staff.
+Welcome to the California State University (CSU) – the nation's largest comprehensive university with 23 unique campuses and eight off-campus centers serving approximately 486,000 students and employing more than 56,000 faculty and staff.

 A Tradition of Excellence for More than Six Decades